Transhealth: Clinical care

 Transhealth is attempting to serve the needs of the estimated 20,000 trans and gender-diverse individuals across different parts of New England.
-Transhealth currently serves 1,200 patients.
+Transhealth currently serves 2500 patients and thousands of additional community members.
 Now, Transhealth is a member of the New England Gender C.A.R.E Consortium.

 Advocacy

 Transhealth advanced policy change by commenting on moves by the federal and state government.
 Transhealth advocates for the need for increased healthcare access through telehealth and interstate licensure, and expanding reimbursement and incentives for gender-affirming care.
 Transhealth is a member of the National LGBTQI Health Roundtable.

 Education

-Transhealth is involved in educational initiatives across Western Massachusetts.
-Brooke Stott, one of the researchers on the PATH Study, also began working on educational initiatives with local partners.
-Aleah Nesteby, a local nurse practitioner, joined Transhealth Northampton in the fall of 2021 to educate clinicians and also focus on educating the general public about working with the LGBTQ community.
+Transhealth is involved in educational initiatives across Western Massachusetts and nationally and provides clinical training for medical students and other allied health professionals.

 Research

 Transhealth has assisted in the development of the Endocrine Nurses Society Position Statement on Transgender and Gender Diverse Care.
 Transhealth plans to continue community-based participatory research once the organization has developed an Institutional Review Board.